 Walkable communities with a reliable transit network generally have a lower dependence on automobiles and encourage physical activity.
-Hybrid commutes, that is, trips completed using several modes are an effective option when distance and areas not served by transit are barriers to a more active commute, such as walking or biking.
+Hybrid commutes, (trips completed using several modes) are an effective option when distance and lack of transit service are barriers to a more active commute, such as walking or biking.
 With few exceptions, proximity to public transit stops is linked to higher transit use and higher levels of physical activity among adults.